 It can be quite easy if you follow a few simple rules:

 1. Think "Time and Place"

 If you're barbequing outside on a blistering day, you'll want a drink that does a journeyman's job of cutting the heat.
 This means tall, cold, and full of ice.
 A hot day is no place for a Manhattan.
 If you and your guests will be spending a good amount of time in the sun, cut back the alcohol or go with a drink that offers a large ratio of non-spirit ingredients.
 Try: a Tom Collins or a good navy grog.

 2. Let Your Sauce Be Your Guide

 Using a lot of chili powder?
 What goes well with that?
 Tequila and lime.
 A sweeter sauce?
 Look for something which matches the flavor profile and provides a foil for it.
+Try: a Whiskey buck.

 Also know that straight alcohol and spicy foods don't play nicely together.